stackforge/fuel-docs/pages/pre-install-guide/4400-nodes-roles.rst

 - 1 Compute node

-.. note:: Placing Ceph OSD on Controllers is highly unadvisable.
+.. note:: Placing Ceph OSD on Controllers is highly unadvisable
+          because Ceph Mon runs on Controllers.
-          It can severely degrade controller performance.
+          Running both Ceph Mon and Ceph OSD on the same server can severely degrade controller performance
-          Use separate storage nodes if you have enough hardware.
+          because of resource contention.
+          It is better to run Ceph OSD on a dedicated storage node, although for non-production environments,
+          you can run Ceph as a storage role on a Compute node.

 Of course, you are free to choose how to deploy OpenStack based on the amount of available hardware and on your goals (such as whether you